dapr/proposals/20251028-BRS-workflow-versioning.md

 }
 ```

-#### Patch Naming Constraints
-There are a few key constraints that should be applied to patch names:
-- Patch names must not include pipe or square bracket characters
-- Patch names will be evaluated in a case-sensitive manner

 ## Caveats
 Determinism is still mandatory.
 Neither #82, #92 nor this proposal proffer a fix for a scenario in which there's a bug
 in the workflow that's currently wreaking havoc on the system and needs to be fixed.
 In the sole case that there's an